SamhitaPal3/BJ_HC/README.md

 Samhita Pal and Xinge Jessie Jeng

 This contains the R codes for siumulation and real data analysis for our project 'Discovering Candidate Genes Regulated by GWAS Signals in Cis and Trans'.
 This study introduces a novel approach to discover candidate genes regulated by GWAS signals in both cis and trans.
-We utilize adaptive statistical metrics (like Berk Jones test statistic and the Higher Criticism test statistic) that can reflect both the strong, sparse effects of cis-eQTLs and the weak, dense effects of trans-eQTLs, thereby helping us uncover joint effects that include functional impact of GWAS loci residing in non-coding regions (Jeng et al., 2013).
+We utilize adaptive statistical metrics (like Berk Jones test statistic and the Higher Criticism test statistic) that can reflect both the strong, sparse effects of cis-eQTLs and the weak, dense effects of trans-eQTLs, thereby helping us uncover joint effects that include functional impact of GWAS loci residing in non-coding regions.

 ### **Example: Evaluating Statistical Methods for SNP-Gene Relationships**